-Given all these conditions, there is a limited set for whom home rentals are a good way to pay for care.
+Given all these conditions, there is a limited set of people for whom home rentals are a good way to pay for care.
 It is usually a good option if one or both spouses intend to return to living in the home after some period of time.
 For example, sometimes when one spouse is ill and the other in good health, both spouses may choose to move to an assisted living residence.
 The ill spouse may eventually pass away or it may be medically necessary to move to a nursing home.
 At which time, the healthy spouse may wish to return to living in their home.
 Couples with higher value homes that can command a good deal of rent are better suited for this option as well.
 This is because the income can make a significant contribution toward the cost of care, and higher value homes tend to attract more stable tenants.

 Renting a home is not always a good option for those who are considering Medicaid as a possible source of financial assistance for long-term care.
 This is because the rules allowing a Medicaid recipient to rent out their home varies based on the state in which one lives.
-As an example, in some states, part of the home’s equity value may count towards Medicaid’s asset limit and / or rental payments may count towards Medicaid’s income limit.
+As an example, in some states, part of the home’s equity value may count toward Medicaid’s asset limit and / or rental payments may count towards Medicaid’s income limit.
 This means renting out the house could potentially cause one to be ineligible for Medicaid.
-It is best to seek the counsel of a professional Medicaid planner prior to choosing this option.
+It is best to seek the counsel of a professional Medicaid planner before choosing this option.

 In summary, renting a home is best for couples in mixed health, or of mixed ages that will require residential care for a defined period of time with the intention to return home in the future.